kampta/jekyll-now/_posts/2016-11-11-Azure-GPU-VM-Getting-Started.md

 ---
 layout: post
 title: How to use GPU based Virtual Machines on Azure!
 excerpt: Microsoft recently (August 4, 2016) announced their Azure N-Series Virtual Machines.
 I was at the time evaluating options to serve deep learning models on GPUs and decided to give it a try.
-It was actually pretty straightforward.
+It was actually pretty straightforward
 ---

 Microsoft recently [announced](https://azure.microsoft.com/en-in/blog/azure-n-series-preview-availability/) provision of GPU based Virtual Machines as Azure N-Series.
 There are two categories: